FPGAwars/icezum/README.md

 [The project documentation is located in the wiki](https://github.com/FPGAwars/icezum/wiki)

-## Author
+## Authors

-* Eladio Delgado Mingorance
+* **V1.0**: Eladio Delgado Mingorance.
+Sponsored by [BQ](https://www.bq.com/es/)

 ## Credits
+* [BQ](https://www.bq.com/es/).
+Thanks for funding this project from 2015-12-20 to 2016-04-14.
+During this period, the icezum V1.0 was born and 10 prototypes were manufactured.

-* María Delgado Mingorance
+* María Delgado Mingorance, for helping in the manufacturing and design of the V1.0
-* Juan González
-* Design derived from the [zum core board](https://github.com/bq/zum/tree/master/zum-core) by BQ
+* V1.0 was derived from the [zum core board](https://github.com/bq/zum/tree/master/zum-core) by BQ
-* Design derived from the [Icestick](http://www.latticesemi.com/icestick) by Lattice
+* V1.0 was derived from the [Icestick](http://www.latticesemi.com/icestick) by Lattice
 * [Icestorm project](http://www.clifford.at/icestorm/), by Clifford Wolf and Mathias Lasser
 * Icezum Pinout, by [Alberto Piganti](http://www.pighixxx.com/test/2016/05/icezum-pinout/)
-* BQ.
-Thanks for funding this project from 2015-12-20 to 2016-04-14
 * [Jairo Zerberos](https://github.com/zerberros).
 Migration of the FT2232H schematic symbol from altium to kicad.
 Thanks!
 * [altium2kicad](https://github.com/thesourcerer8/altium2kicad]).
 Tool used for the migration from Altium to Kicad.
 Many thanks to the developers!
+* Juan González (Obijuan): V1.0 specifications.
+Migration to Kicad (V1.0K)

+## Acknowledges
+* Many thanks to [BQ](https://www.bq.com/es/), for funding the initial prototype V1.0, during the period 2015-12-20 to 2016-04-14.
+Thanks a lot for increasing our technological heritage by sponsoring openhardware boards.

 ## License